genosynth/rps/README.md

-#  Rock, Paper & Scissprs
+#  Rock, Paper & Scissors

 This app is just an HTML and JS file which contains the game of Rock, paper & scisssors written in javascript.